Are you looking to increase blog traffic? As a newbie blogger, I almost broke 1,000 page views in a day with these 5

 - Make sure you have a business account for your blog and enable rich pins.
 Rich pins pull more information from your site as well as alt tags.
 Rich pins also perform better than regular pins.
 With a business account, you can track analytics to see what pins are thriving.

 - Your Pinterest account is an extension of your blog and business.
 You need to brand appropriately.
 This means making visually appealing board covers, keywording your profile, verifying your website, and pinning quality pins from your site as well as others.

 - You have to play well in the sandbox.
-Join Pinterest Communities, ask popular bloggers to join their group boards, and circulate pins from bloggers that you love.
+Ask popular bloggers to join their group boards and circulate pins from bloggers that you love.
 Don’t spam, and make sure you know all of the rules for group boards, affiliates, and even Pinterest.